waltermyersiii/vmss-azurefiles-mysql/README.md

 # vmss-azurefiles-mysql

-Base install of LInux VMSS with Azure Files for shared storage, MySQL with single replica, and NGINX web server.
+Base install of LInux VMSS with Azure Files for shared storage, MySQL with single replica, and Drupal 8 install.